Hyperbaric chamber benefits

 Benefits Hyperbaric chamber

-What are the benefits of hyperbaric chambers and why can they help me?
-Low-pressure hyperbarics is the use of room-air oxygen in an environment pressurized to a level above 1 absolute atmosphere (ATA).
+What are the benefits of hyperbaric chambers and why might they help me?
+Low-pressure hyperbaric therapy is the use of oxygen in ambient air in a pressurized environment at a level greater than 1 atmosphere absolute (ATA).
 Normally, oxygen is transported throughout the body by red blood cells.
-With hyperbaric pressure, red blood cells become saturated with oxygen, enabling them to dissolve and penetrate body fluids such as oxygen:
+Through hyperbaric pressure, red blood cells become saturated with oxygen, allowing it to dissolve and penetrate body fluids such as:

 blood plasma, lymph, central nervous system (cerebrospinal) fluids, vital organs